Advice on sharing accessible content during the Coronavirus pandemic

 Inclusive content for everyone

-Although accessibility has never been so important in this difficult time, we should not forget there are 1 billion people living with some form of disability worldwide, with 14.1 million living in the UK.
+Although accessibility has never been so important in this difficult time, we should not forget that one billion people worldwide live with some form of disability, with 14.1 million living in the UK.
 While we've considered those registered with a disability, we have not taken into account those who are not yet registered, or do not identify as someone with a disability.
 Furthermore, let’s not forget our ageing population, which has increased globally in the last couple of decades.
-This requires us to think about digital inclusion in new ways, as it means we need to consider digital skills, confidence, affordability of equipment and internet access alongside specific assistive technology needs.
+This requires us to think about digital inclusion in new ways, as it means we need to consider digital skills, confidence, affordability of equipment and Internet access alongside specific assistive technology needs and impairments that tend to occur more commonly in older people.

 I hope these tips will help you to create content that is more inclusive and that you start to reach more people with your messaging during this difficult time.
 With the rapid and unexpected increase in home-working, please think about your disabled colleagues, who may not be able to adapt to new ways of working unless you put some of these accessibility measures in place for meetings and remote presentations.